-(Hebrews 7:18) For on the one hand, a former commandment is set aside because of its weakness and uselessness
+(Hebrews 7:18) The former regulation is set aside because it was weak and useless

 The ceremonial laws that commanded the Levitical priests to offer sacrifices for sins were regulations that did not help believers overcome temptations to sin.
 As a means to empower believers to live holy in the world, these sacrifices and regulations were useless.
 Furthermore, the requirements regarding who was legally qualified to be a priest or a king were also set aside.
 The divided form of government between kings and priests had become weak and useless by the time of Jesus, and a divided form of government was not exempt from corruption.
 As King and Priest, Jesus would not be corrupted and He will rule visibly someday in righteousness and peace.